furkanturkn/deveng-networking-kmp/README.md

 // Optional: Set the authentication token for secured API calls DevengNetworkingModule.setBearerToken("your-auth-token")

+// Optional: Set custom headers for all requests DevengNetworkingModule.setCustomDnmHeaders(mapOf(
+    "X-API-Version" to "1.0",
+    "X-Client-Platform" to "Android"
+))

 // Optional: Set the localization for error messages and headers DevengNetworkingModule.setLocale(Locale.EN)
 ```